thin-edge/thin-edge.io/docs/src/references/mqtt_api.md

 </p>

-The diagram shows that there are two devices; the "main" device (the digital twin representation of thin-edge), and a child device called "child01".
+The diagram shows that there are two devices; the "main" device (the digital twin representation of %%te%%), and a child device called "child01".

 The following table shows how the identifier is used to represent the different combination of devices and services, e.g. main device, node_red service running on the main device, child device and the node_red service running on the child device.